 I don’t really talk on why I do these but I do them.
 This one was a storm.
 I spent weeks barely sleeping on the floor of my college dorm room, drinking more apple cider than any human rightfully should, and playing hours upon hours of Gilmore Girls episodes because I was too afraid of quiet.
 Gogol’s ‘Dead Souls’ was the first thing to make me laugh again.
 A group of guys who asked to pair with me for a semester-long class project were the second.
 None of them were actually friends with me, but they’ll never know how much I needed them to be exactly them at that point in time.
 I had a duality to play.
 Go to class, finish your degree.
 Stay home, think of it all.
 Eventually this one wrote itself too.

 Another one with strong associations to the floor.
 My room in Ireland had a heater settled at the wallspace between the bottom of the window and the top of the baseboards.
 When I was reading or writing I’d either sit in the chair at my little desk right next to it or on the floor with my body twisted and tucked to make the heat hit as many places as possible (my best was full back plus a thigh and a half).
-As a kid I used to lay on the floor next to the heater to read as well so if there’s two things we all take away about me today it’s warmth and floors.
+As a kid I used to lay on the floor next to the heater to read as well so if there are two things we all take away about me today it’s warmth and floors.
 This was the first supplemental books posts I made (beyond Learn A Book), and it started the idea of bibliove.

 Have I mentioned how important this experience was to me, yet?
 Cool, cool, just checking.
 To this day I am fascinated by the concept of a blue door.
 I don’t recall ever seeing them before this experience but there was something so soul-catching about the aesthetic of them.
 I learned a great many things during this experience and I really enjoyed finding a way to write the important ones out to share.
 It was my own little thank you to every person, place, and thing that was a part of it all.